Carden Hill Woodland Planting

 Information about how we're planting trees in Carden Park.

-An exciting opportunity has arisen to improve Carden Park for people and wildlife by planting 2000 trees this winter with a further 6000 by Spring 2022.
+An exciting opportunity has arisen to improve Carden Park for people and wildlife by planting 2,300 trees and shrubs this winter and spring, with a further 6,000 by Spring 2022.

 We also plan to restore flower-rich chalk grassland by introducing sheep grazing and create a flower-rich ‘B-Bank’ for bees, butterflies and other pollinators.